Local Living Thailand—Hilltribe Experience

 Day 3 Baan Jamoo (1B,1L,1D)

 Walk to the fields surrounding the village to learn about (or even opt to help out with!) local farming practices before visiting a prehistoric wooden coffin cave.
-Dine on a typical jungle lunch that is cooked and served in bamboo.
+Dine on a typical jungle lunch.
 In the afternoon, learn about the local education system with a visit to a school.
 Learn about the Lahu culture and traditional activities.
 Try bamboo weaving, make a Lahu bag and learn how to play a Lahu instrument.
 Free time in the afternoon to assist your local family with daily activities or volunteer to work on various projects in the community.
 Opt to help out with dinner preparation.

 Day 4 Baan Jamoo (1B,1L,1D)